ninenines/ranch/guide/protocols.md

 All protocol handlers must implement the `ranch_protocol` behavior which defines a single callback, `start_link/4`.
 This callback is responsible for spawning a new process for handling the connection.
-It receives four arguments: the listener's pid, the socket, the transport handler being used and the protocol options defined in the call to `ranch:start_listener/6`.
+It receives four arguments: the name of the listener, the socket, the transport handler being used and the protocol options defined in the call to `ranch:start_listener/6`.
 This callback must return `{ok, Pid}`, with `Pid` the pid of the new process.